miki151/keeperrl_wiki/Gameplay/RTS/Quick_Start_Walkthrough.md

 There is always a maximum population limit that your dungeon can hold and this is displayed on the bottom of the screen.
-Typical dungeons can support a population of 10 creatures (including the Keeper themself) plus the workforce, whether imps, peasants, prisoners, or other such plebs.
+Typical dungeons can support a population of 10 creatures (including the Keeper themselves) plus the workforce, whether imps, peasants, prisoners, or other such plebs.
 You can attract and command more creatures by building various features.
 Impressive statues, for example, increase the lure of your dungeon by 1 population.
 However, a decent statue costs gold or mana (depending on which version you are playing).
 Your monsters will not actively take your money, but the prospect of an increased and varied meat supply (from the livestock-farm plots) will increase your population cap.
-When you are ready and have achieved sufficent dungeon malevolence, you can build a throne for yourself and gain command of up to 10 more minions, as well.
+When you are ready and have achieved sufficient dungeon malevolence, you can build a throne for yourself and gain command of up to 10 more minions, as well.

 That said, several factions in the world may feel threatened by large and well-populated dungeons, so pace yourself.